jotpowers/Personal-Growth/christmas-letter.md

 ## Step 4:  Publish

-The letter that doesn't go out doesn't matter.
+The letter that doesn't go out, doesn't matter.

 ## Other lessons